 Does EIA publish coking coal prices?

-- Average annual U.S. coking coal prices (Table ET1), in dollars per million Btu, from 1970 to most recent year available
+- Annual U.S. coking coal prices (Table ET1), in dollars per million Btu, from 1970 to most recent year available

-- Average annual industrial coking coal prices in selected countries, in dollars per metric ton these data series has been discontinued
+- Average annual industrial coking coal prices in selected countries, in dollars per metric ton (This data series has been discontinued.)

-- Average annual imported coking coal costs for selected countries, in dollars per metric ton these data series has been discontinued
+- Average annual imported coking coal costs for selected countries, in dollars per metric ton (This data series has been discontinued.)

 Other FAQs about Coal